Anti-migration operation on French African island of Mayotte stirs tensions, exposes inequalities

 Many residents welcome the security surge.
 Earlier this month, more than 1,000 people demonstrated in Chirongui in southern Mayotte in support of the operation, and to express their attachment to France.

-On Sunday, people in the village of Tsimkoura in southern Mayotte compiled a list of “foreigner settlements” and sent it to the mayor, demanding that he expel the residents by the end of the week.
+On Sunday, people in the village of nearby Tsimkoura compiled a list of “foreigner settlements” and sent it to the mayor, demanding that he expel the residents by the end of the week.

 “Otherwise, we will take care of it,” said Kourati Youssouffa, a public servant with the local administration of Mayotte.

-In the isolated village of Hagnoundrou, a printed message circulating this week warned of an imminent “hunt for migrants.”
+In the isolated village of Hagnoundrou, a printed message circulating this past week warned of an imminent “hunt for migrants.”
 It warned, “Don’t forget your children, they are part of your luggage.”
-Local authorities banned any such move.

-There is little room for moderation or neutrality, and tension is worsening between those who define themselves as “true Mahorais” or Mayotte residents, and the population of Comorian origin.

-Comorians like Momo, meanwhile, are well-anchored on Mayotte, but now live in fear of military patrols coming to mark their home with red paint to indicate the bulldozers are coming — or violence by anti-Comorian militant ‘’collectives.’’
+Comorians like Momo, meanwhile, are well-anchored on Mayotte, but now live in fear of military patrols coming to mark their home with red paint to indicate that bulldozers are coming — or violence by anti-Comorian collectives.

-If the police “don’t manage to carry out their mission, it’s the collectives who will do the work.
-They have warned us,” said Momo, who has submitted documents to try to obtain property rights as a longtime resident of a neighborhood of shanties in the town of Majikavo.
+If the police “don’t manage to carry out their mission, it’s the collectives who will do the work,” said Momo, who has submitted documents to try to obtain property rights as a longtime resident of a neighborhood of shanties in Majikavo.

 Some of his neighbors are giving up hope, and are demolishing their houses themselves to recover the materials and build elsewhere.